-A formal uniform is required for assemblies, class meetings, liturgies, prayer services and special events.
-Formal uniform must be worn from the beginning of the school day until the end of the specific assembly, class meeting, liturgy, prayer service or special event.
+A formal uniform is required for assemblies, class meetings, liturgies, prayer services, and special events.
+Formal uniforms must be worn from the beginning of the school day until the end of the specific event.
 Students must come dressed for formal uniform day; parents dropping off items will not negate the detention for being out of formal uniform.

-The blue blazer is mandatory October 1^a to May 30^a, unless otherwise announced by the Dean of Students.
+The blue blazer is mandatory from October 1st to May 30th, unless changed by Administration.

 - SF blue blazer, white shirt, and red sweater or vest (mandatory for all classes).
-SFHS jackets may be worn with formal uniform after mass/liturgy/assembly or required event; blazer must be worn BEFORE and DURING the event. - Checkered box pleat skirt or khaki or black docker style pants with: - SF white polo shirt or white long sleeve shirt (must not hang below the sweater) - SF red sweater, cardigan, or vest - Solid white/black, grey/navy socks, tights or leggings may be worn - No layering with non-formal uniform items during gatherings on formal uniform days - No hats, scarves, fleeces, or jackets
+SFHS jackets may be worn with formal uniform after the required event.
+Blazers must be worn BEFORE and DURING the event. - Checkered box pleat skirt or khaki or black docker style pants - SF white polo shirt or white long sleeve shirt (must not hang below the sweater) - SF red sweater, or vest - Solid white/black, gray/navy socks, tights/leggings may be worn (sandals do not require socks) - No layering with non-formal uniform items during gatherings on formal uniform days - No hats, scarves or other items allowed.